assyrianic/Tagha/documentation/ISA.md

 # VM Opcodes

 ## halt
-Stops execution of a script/function and returns register `r0`'s value as `int32_t`.
+Stops execution of a script/function.

 ## nop